lior052/UnityWebApp/README.md

 # UnityWebApp
-This repo is a home assignment fot candidates to Unity
+This repo is a home assignment for candidates to Unity Created by Lior Wasserzug.